Scorecard

 These panels are the direct decision story.
 The forecast is the external pressure.
 The stitched green firmware band shows what the ESP32 considered compliant historically and what the dispatcher projects next.
 Crop target provenance, cfg readbacks, trigger thresholds, and padding math live in the traceability tables rather than as extra trend lines.

-The planned posture maps back to bounded parameters in AI-Writable Tunables.
+The planned posture maps back to bounded parameters in AI Tunables Traceability.

 Compliance and accuracy